ibm-cloud-docs/vmwaresolutions/vcenter/vc_fed_overview.md

 **Attention:** VMware Federal on {{site.data.keyword.cloud_notm}} offers only a subset of the vCenter Server offerings.
 Multi-site configuration, preconfigured {{site.data.keyword.cloud_notm}} Bare Metal Servers, Bring Your Own License, and the option to order additional services are not supported.

-## vCenter Server instance components for VMware Federal on IBM Cloud
+## Technical specifications for VMware Federal on IBM Cloud instances

 The following components are included: